ritamraha/Teal/README.md

 ### How to interpret the results
-If the convenience script `rq-scripts.py` is used, then the results will be compiled in a `csv` file named `RQi-results.csv` where `i` will be 1, 2 or 3 based on which research question was selected.
+If the convenience script `rq-scripts.py` is used, then the results will be compiled in a `csv` file named `RQ$i-results.csv` where `i` will be 1, 2 or 3 based on which research question was selected.
 The `csv` file will contain the following columns:
 - `file_name`: Name of the input sample file, which contains the formula number with which the sample was generated
 - `Fr bound`: The future-reach bound used for the run
 - `Number of examples`: Number of total signals in the input sample, adding up both positive and negative signals